Jaidor/Jideola-Project/README.md

 Once the repo is been Clone and migrated to localhost, it has to be kept inside a folder called projects in your localhost...

-This project is based on Register, Login & Logout. endpoints Also you will need to download the sql database to test.
+This project is based on Register, Login & Logout endpoints Also you will need to download the sql database to test.

 To test Register and login data, you will need to json encode array data and bin2hex.